AntonMoustache/handbooks/remote-handbook.md

 **Short answer – Anyone.** Remote working is available to everyone on the staff.
-However, how often you can work remotely depends on your job role, the projects you're working on and the phase of the project the team is currently in.
+However, how often you can work remotely depends on your job role, the projects you’re working on and the phase of the project the team is currently in.

 ## Working Remotely: Expectations